Dibs Marker Offers Snacks And Beer, Asks People Not To Take Parking Space

 CHICAGO (CBS) — When it comes to reserving dibs for parking spaces after shoveling cars out of the snow, to say Chicagoans are passionate about it as an understatement.

-This is a dibs story of compassion – or at least that’s what the person behind it hopes.READ MORE: Chicago Weather: Above Freezing Through The Weekend
+This is a dibs story of compassion – or at least that’s what the person behind it hopes.READ MORE: Palatine Fire Department Honors Three Firefighters Killed In Line Of Duty In 1973

 Kris Jackson put out a folding chair with a picture of Mayor Lori Lightfoot, and a sign reading, “Take a beer, or take a snack, but please don’t take my parking spot,” with a sad-face emoji and a “thank you” with three exclamation points.

-Below the sign on the chair is a basket with Goose Island beer and Chips Ahoy! cookies, Doritos, Cheetos, and other snacks.READ MORE: Sick Kids On Medicaid In Northwest Indiana Are A Short Distance From Illinois, But State Makes Them Go All The Way To Indianapolis For Treatment
+Below the sign on the chair is a basket with Goose Island beer and Chips Ahoy! cookies, Doritos, Cheetos, and other snacks.READ MORE: CPD: Pedestrian Killed In Crash Involving Two Vehicles

 In a Facebook post, Jackson wrote: “Parking is rough in my neighborhood.
 I had to improvise and make a peace offering so that my janky neighbors don’t take my spot again.
 Hope this works.”